 Damages in Gas and Electricity Arbitrations

 As with many, if not all, other sectors, damage in electricity and gas supply most commonly arises through breach of contract.
 If a party has entered into a contractual obligation to supply electricity or gas that it does not fulfil, the buyer under the contractual arrangement may incur damage.
 Similarly, the seller may incur damage under a contractual arrangement if the buyer refuses to fulfil its obligation to accept delivery and pay the agreed price.
-Reasons for the non-fulfilment may be manifold, ranging from a ‘simple’ unwillingness (for example, because of commercial reasons) to technical issues (for example, resulting from delays in constructing a power plant that was supposed to generate electricity to be sold under a contract).
+Reasons for the non-fulfilment may be manifold, ranging from a ‘simple’ unwillingness (for example, owing to commercial reasons) to technical issues (for example, resulting from delays in constructing a power plant that was supposed to generate electricity to be sold under a contract).

 So, how does one go about estimating damage, assuming some breach of contract or expropriation has occurred?

 The broad framework for estimating damage in the electricity and gas sectors is the same as for other sectors.
 Damage equals the difference in value between the factual and ‘but for’ cases.
 Within this framework, damage estimation typically entails at least four steps, which we use as the structure for the remainder of this chapter:

 - establishing the ‘but for’, or counterfactual, case;

 - determining the correct perspective for the damage estimation (ex ante or ex post); and